 Constant Pins Screen

-This screen allows the user to define pins — and by extension the nets to which they are connected — that must remain in a constant state.
+This screen allows the user to define pins — and by extension the nets to which they are connected — that must remain in a constant state during the connection test.
+The values set will also be the default values set to the nets when the test system is started or a Safe bitstream is applied.

-There are three reasons for wanting to designate a pin as 'constant'.
+There are four reasons for wanting to designate a pin as 'constant'.

 • To keep the board in a safe state (prevent contention).